browserengineering/book/book/chrome.md

 =========

 *Middle-click*: Add support for middle-clicking on a link (`Button-2`) to open it in a new tab.
+You might need a mouse to test this easily.

+*Backspace*: Add support for the backspace key when typing in the address bar.

 *Forward*: Add a forward button, which should "undo" the back button.
 If the most recent navigation action wasn't a back button, the forward